codesinger/shu/doc/shu-manual.md

 [Constant]

 The git SHA-1 of the most recent commit.
-This cannot be the SHA-1 hash of the last commit because that is not known unti after the commit happens.
+This cannot be the SHA-1 hash of the last commit because that is not known until after the commit happens.
 Just before the merge with master, a commit is done.
 Its SHA-1 hash is copied into this constant.
 Then one more commit is done to push this change out.
 If you want to find this version in git, look for the commit after the one defined